Before getting vaccinated

 How long do I have to wait between the first and second dose of the COVID-19 vaccine?

-The Pfizer vaccine requires two doses to be given 21 days apart.
-The Moderna vaccine requires two doses to be given 28 days apart.
+The Pfizer vaccine requires two doses to be given at least 21 days apart.
+The Moderna vaccine requires two doses to be given at least 28 days apart.

 Will I receive anything to show proof of vaccination?